TryItOnline/cixl/README.md

 Traits are abstract types that may be used to simplify type checking and/or function dispatch.
 Besides the standard offering; 'A', 'Num' and 'Opt'; new traits may be defined using the ```trait:``` macro.

 ```
-> |
-..trait: StrInt Str Int;
+   | trait: StrInt Str Int;
-..
+...
 []

-> Str is StrInt,
+   Str is StrInt,
-..Int is StrInt,
+...Int is StrInt,
-..StrInt is A
+...StrInt is A
 [#t #t #f]

-> trait: StrIntChar StrInt Char;
+   trait: StrIntChar StrInt Char;
-..
+...
 []
 ```